How to Clean Your Gas Grill

 Once per week, let the grill run on high for about 15 minutes to burn off excess grime.

-Maintaining Your Gas Grill
+How to Maintain Your Gas Grill

 Besides regular cleaning, there are a few things you should do to keep your grill in top condition and maximize its lifespan.